 And something digital marketers, digital analysts, tag managers, and others worry about is piggybacking tags.

-Piggybacking tags can pose a threat to the privacy and security of your website data—but the threat is very preventable if you’re willing to take the right course of action.
+Piggybacking tags can pose a threat to the privacy and security of your website data—but the threat is preventable if you’re willing to take the right course of action.

 But first, let’s give a face to the adversary we’ve been defaming.